 Country classification and funding groups:

 1 month = 30 days, min. stay = 60 days.
-No consideration of internship fees, funding duration depends on the funds available.
-Compulsory internships are preferred.
+No consideration of internship fees.

 English courses are not funded, only in exceptional cases.
 If you are interested, please contact the International Office